xray-imaging/2bm-docs/docs/source/procedures/item_005.rst

 - **Calibrated list contains only one entry** → no interpolation possible; only Path A works (exact match required).
 Currently not an operational concern (Mono has 6, Pink has 4).
-- **Front-end shutter fails to close** before the moves → procedure must abort before commanding the per-energy moves.
+- (Front-end shutter handling: not applicable — the deployed ``move.py::motors()`` does not close or re-open the A-shutter during the energy change, see Preconditions above.
+The A-shutter stays in whatever state the operator left it in.)
 - **One or more motors fail to reach the commanded position** within timeout (``AllDoneA`` / ``AllDoneB`` never clears) → the energy mode PV is NOT updated and the procedure reports